London P&I Club: 1866-1899

-In 1866, George Hodgkinson (*1817), a London shipowner at age 30 and member of the British Merchant Navy sailing to Australia, China, India, and investor in Australian mining, founded the London Club as a mutual insurance company specifically for steamships, and ran it in conjunction with William Baglehole, a business man with political connections, sitting on the Committee on Merchant Shipping of the Foreign Secretary and behind one of the first war risk associations, set up in response to American Civil War impacts on British shipping.
+In 1866, George Hodgkinson (born 1817), a London shipowner at age 30 and member of the British Merchant Navy sailing to Australia, China, India, and investor in Australian mining, founded the London Club as a mutual insurance company specifically for steamships, and ran it in conjunction with William Baglehole, a business man with political connections, sitting on the Committee on Merchant Shipping of the Foreign Secretary and behind one of the first war risk associations, set up in response to American Civil War impacts on British shipping.

 They had already established two other mutual clubs covering sailing ships, the British Shipowners’ Association, but sailing ships became less and less important in transporting goods; the Shipowners’ Association did not survive the First World War.

 The London Club members met at the London Tavern each week to decide on claims.The Club's managers reported to the three member-Club Committee.
 In 1875, the London Club turned itself into an incorporated company limited by guarantee, as did the other 7 existing mutual clubs in the UK.
 By 1878–79, all but 3 of the 559 steamships insured in the "protecting class" were British-owned.
 As international shipping became more and more regulated, including local laws, the scale and scope of claims for personal injury and cargo damage increased.

 In 1889, the Club added an "indemnity class", covering shipowner liability for the loss, damage or short delivery of cargo (hence P&I).

 In 1890, Sir George's son, G L Hodgkinson retired, and A Bilbrough & Co took over the Club's management.
 By 1890 the Club insured only 306 but increasingly bigger vessels.
 Kenneth Bilbrough's used aggressive business tactics, including his old boy network, The Club was one of the original members of the "London Group of mutual clubs", the forerunner of the International Group of P&I Clubs, which in 1899 made a pooling agreement to share the cost of major claims over and above a set figure according to each club's proportion of the group's aggregate tonnage.